binaryage/cljs-oops/readme.md

 > Isn't accessing properties by string names slower?

 Well, only if the strings are computed dynamically at runtime.
 In case of string literals Javascript parser can see them and there should be no reason to treat them differently than dot properties.
 But you don't have to worry about this.
 Google Closure compiler rewrites string literals to dot property access whenever possible.

 > Should I use cljs-oops with Closure Library (e.g. goog.something namespace)?

 No!
 Use oops only for interop with external code which is not part of your :advanced build.
 That means for all code where you would normally need to write externs.

 Closure Library is compatible with advanced compilation and identifiers get properly minified during compilation.
 You don't have to write any externs for it, so you don't have to use oops with it.

+Second area where you want to use string names is when you work with JSON data objects (e.g. data received over a network).
+String names explicitly prevent minification of key names which must stay intact.

 For better understanding please [read this detailed article][20] by Luke VanderHart.

 > How this approach compares to [ClojureScript externs inference][21]?

 Externs inference is very recent feature and looks promising.
 It was introduced after I put all the effort into developing this library so my opinion is biased :-).
 I personally still prefer investing time into building light-weight ClojureScript wrapper libraries using string-names than dealing with externs (even if they are auto-inferred).

 I would recommend watching [Navigating ClojureScript's Fire Swamps](https://www.youtube.com/watch?v=tpXfASdPteI) by [Peter Schuck](https://github.com/spinningtopsofdoom)